antireaction/queerrights-en/docs/transrights/transrights.md

 ![minecraft bee is trans](assets/images/transbee.png)

 This section aims to debunk myths, fearmongering, and pseudoscience specifically about trans people.
-If you can't seem to find a certain myth through these vague categorizations, try the search bar.
+If you can't seem to find a certain myth through these categories, try the search bar.

 {: .fs-6 .fw-300 }